Assistant Professor of Water Policy

 Current Research Projects:

-- Social Networks and Adaptive Management of Urban Stormwater in Cleveland, OH
+- The Role of Informal Social Networks in Governing Urban Stormwater in Cleveland, Ohio

 Honors / Awards